apache/yunikorn-site/docs/performance/performance_tutorial.md

 Before going into the details, here are the general steps used in our tests:

-1. Properly configure K8s API-Server and controller-manager, then join worker nodes.
+1. Properly configure Kubernetes API server and controller manager, then add worker nodes.
-2. Deploy hollow node pod, to simulate worker node, then cordon all native node, avoid we allocated test pod to native node.
+2. Deploy hollow pods,which will simulate worker nodes, name hollow nodes.
+After all hollow nodes in ready status, we need to cordon all native nodes, which are physical presence in the cluster, not the simulated nodes, to avoid we allocated test workload pod to native nodes.
-3. Helm install yunikorn on the master node, and scale down deploy to 0, and modify port in prometheus.yml to service's port.
+3. Deploy YuniKorn using the Helm chart on the master node, and scale down the Deployment to 0 replica, and modify the port in `prometheus.yml` to match the port of the service.
-4. Deploy 50k nginx pods for testing, and api-server will create them, but yunikorn pod just scale down to 0, so they will stuck in pending.
+4. Deploy 50k Nginx pods for testing, and the API server will create them.
+But since the YuniKorn scheduler Deployment has been scaled down to 0 replica, all Nginx pods will be stuck in pending.
-5. Scale up yunikorn deploy to 1, and cordon master, to avoid yunikorn allocate nginx pod to master.
-In this step, YuniKorn will start to collect the metrics.
+5. Scale up The YuniKorn Deployment back to 1 replica, and cordon the master node to avoid YuniKorn allocating Nginx pods there.
+In this step, YuniKorn will start collecting the metrics.
-6. Observe the metrics which expose in Prometheus UI.
+6. Observe the metrics exposed in Prometheus UI.
 ---

 ## Setup Kubemark

 [Kubemark](https://github.com/kubernetes/kubernetes/tree/master/test/kubemark) is a performance testing tool which allows users to run experiments on simulated clusters.
 The primary use case is the scalability testing.
 The basic idea is to run tens or hundreds of fake kubelet nodes on one physical node in order to simulate large scale clusters.
-In our tests, we leveager kubemark to simulate up to 4K nodes cluster on less than 20 physical nodes.
+In our tests, we leverage Kubemark to simulate up to a 4K-node cluster on less than 20 physical nodes.

 ### 1. Build image